areleu/vencopy/docs/gettingstarted/start.rst

 - Tutorial 2: The DataParser class
 - Tutorial 3: The TripDiaryBuilder class (currently this tutorial is empty, it will be complemented following upcoming developments)
-- Tutorial 4: The GridModeler class
+- Tutorial 4: The GridModeller class
 - Tutorial 5: The FlexEstimator class